 Why Carry a Pocket Knife?

 First of all, do you identify yourself as a "handy" person?
 Do you seek out creative and self-reliant solutions to life's mechanical problems?
 Those of you who answer yes to this question will undoubtedly find a use for a pocket knife at least once every day.
-You will also take pride in the tool you carry, and easily justify pocket or purse space for a functional knife.
+You will also take pride in the tool you carry, and easily justify the money and pocket or purse space for a functional knife.
 Using a well-made, purpose built and at-the-ready pocket knife for daily tasks is an aesthetically pleasing experience.
-The subtle swell of pride in employing something like our Editors' Choice Award-winning Benchmade Mini-Barrage 585 in a productive fashion is unmatched in a world dominated by a great deal of "screen time" and virtual victories.
+The subtle swell of pride in employing something classy and expensive like our Editors' Choice Award-winning Benchmade Mini-Barrage 585 in a productive fashion is unmatched in a world dominated by a great deal of "screen time" and virtual victories.

 Also, in terms of losing knives, consider how you will carry it.
 Especially if you are new to carrying a knife for everyday use, integrating it with your ever-present keys is a good way to train yourself to keep track of it.
 You already have habits, effective or sometimes not, that keep the keys nearby.
 Your average bundle of keys will take on little additional bulk with something like our Top Pick Victorinox Classic SD Swiss Army Knife.
 Aside from key-chain carry, the primary knife-security feature is the pocket clip.
 Most of the knives in our test are equipped this way.
 The knife lives inside a pocket, with a spring-steel metal clip securing it to the outside of the pants.
 The clip is indeed visible, but barely.
 And the knife remains easily in reach and secured regardless of position.